-Terminal 2 is the newest of the four Heathrow terminals (Terminal 1 is now closed) and, whilst not as expensively finished as Terminal 5, is bright and airy.
+Terminal 2 is the newest of the four Heathrow terminals (Terminal 1 closed when the new T2 opened) and, whilst not as expensively finished as Terminal 5, is bright and airy.

-The main shopping area is down one level.
-The Aer Lingus lounge is located within the main departures area on the same level as security, so don’t head for the escalators!
+The Aer Lingus lounge is located within the main departures area on the same level as security, so don’t head for the escalators.
 Instead, head to your right.
 You will find it next to the Lufthansa lounge.
 All of the other Terminal 2 lounges – Singapore Airlines, United, Air Canada – are in the T2B satellite terminal.

-(British Airways Gold and Silver cardholders can access the Aer Lingus lounge at Heathrow when flying Aer Lingus, whether or not their ticket shows a British Airways codeshare flight number.
-There is no Aer Lingus lounge at Gatwick so this does not work if you are flying from there You cannot bring a guest if getting access via your BA status.
-British Airways Gold and Silver cardholders are also allowed to access Aer Lingus lounges in Ireland but only when flying to London. .)
+British Airways Gold and Silver cardholders can access the Aer Lingus lounge at Heathrow when flying Aer Lingus, whether or not their ticket shows a British Airways codeshare flight number.
+You cannot bring a guest if getting access via your BA status.
+British Airways Gold and Silver cardholders are also allowed to access Aer Lingus lounges in Ireland but only when flying to London.

-Just after the reception and in front of the sitting area were the toilets and one shower facility.
+Just after the reception and in front of the seating areas were the toilets and one shower facility.
 I’m not sure if the lack of more showers can become an issue at times, but the one shower they have looked impressive by airport lounge standards:

 I was in the lounge around 7am, which meant that the breakfast buffet was out.
-This hasn’t changed from our last visit in 2017 – there is a selection of cereals, pastries, yoghurts, cheese and crackers as well as filter coffee, two coffee machines and juices.
-No hot food was provided.
+This hasn’t changed from our last visit in 2017 – there is a selection of cereals, pastries, yoghurts, cheese and crackers as well as filter coffee, two coffee machines and juices:

 Is the Heathrow Aer Lingus lounge worth a visit?

-The Aer Lingus lounge at Heathrow Terminal 2 is a spacious and well lit space with a large amount of seats.
+The Aer Lingus lounge at Heathrow Terminal 2 is spacious and well lit with a large number of seats.
 The interior is contemporary, mirroring the Aer Lingus colours.
-I wasn’t too impressed by the food and drink selection but overall the Aer Lingus lounge is a good place to spend some time before a flight.